-Writing for this course includes: 2 Analytic Essays; 1 Critical Essay, which includes online journal entries, online journal feedback, and a final summary essay; and weekly comments and responses on the current topic in the course wiki.
+Writing for this course includes: 2 Analytic Essays; 1 Critical Essay (composed of online journal entries, online journal feedback, and a final summary essay); and weekly comments and responses on the current topic in the course web site.
 Oral presentations include: reports on assigned readings (twice during the quarter); update on the Critical Essay; and collaborative participation in mini-debates on post apartheid policy decisions (twice during the quarter).

-In addition to the instructor and the course assistant, Stanford provides strong support for the development of communication skills, including the Hume Writing Center and other resources through the Introductory Seminars program.
+In addition to the instructor and the course assistant, Stanford provides strong support for the development of communication skills, including the Hume Center for Writing and Speaking and other resources, through the Introductory Seminars program.

 Several sorts of readings are necessary for this class: broad overviews of major events and actors, analyses of specific issues and interactions in South African history, politics, and society, and empirical studies of particular people, places, and events.
 Both to provide alternative perspectives and because historically most South Africans have had limited access to research libraries, scholarly journals, and academic publishers, we will also draw on the observations and analyses presented in novels, poetry, and drama.